jonfoo9/nem-parser/README.md

 # NEM12 Parser

-(This is a technical task for Flo Energy completed by Jonathan Foo)

 This is a Java Spring Boot microservice designed to process `NEM12` files, which are used to transmit electricity meter data in the energy market.

 This service parses `NEM12` files and generates SQL insert statements for meter readings.